RedisLabs/redislabs-docs/content/rv/concepts/data-eviction-policies.md

 alwaysopen: false
 categories: ["RC Pro"]
 ---
-For each database, you can choose from these six supported data eviction
+For each database, you can choose from these data eviction policies:
-policies:

 |  **Options** | **Description** |
 |------------|-----------------|